shion1717/coursera3/README.md

 ## Repository for Coursera: Getting and Cleaning Data submission

-This project was is a submission for the Coursera course: Getting and Cleaning Data, which looks at wearable computing.
+This project is a submission for the Coursera course: Getting and Cleaning Data, which looks at wearable computing.

 The data is obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones